eclipse-archived/smarthome-packaging-sample/README.md

  * Maybe the required import-packages are not satisfied.
 Add another bundle which exports the required packages.

 ## Change the OSGi Shell
-The sample does already include two versions of osgi shell implementations:
+The sample does already include two versions of OSGi shell implementations:
  * Concierge Shell (default)
  * Apache Felix GoGo

-If you want using Apache Felix GoGo simple uncomment the GoGo bundles and remove startup of concierge shell
+If you want using Apache Felix GoGo simple uncomment the GoGo bundles and remove startup of Concierge shell like:
-like:

 ```
 # -istart ${concierge.dir}/org.eclipse.concierge.shell-${concierge.version}*.jar
 -istart ${system.dir}/org.apache.felix.gogo.runtime-0.*.jar